G-Core/terraform-provider-gcorelabs/docs/resources/gcore_cdn_rule.md

 - **id** (String) The ID of this resource.
 - **options** (Block List, Max: 1) Each option in CDN resource settings.
 Each option added to CDN resource settings should have the following mandatory request fields: enabled, value. (see [below for nested schema](#nestedblock--options))
+- **origin_protocol** (String) This option defines the protocol that will be used by CDN servers to request content from an origin source.
+If not specified, we will use HTTP to connect to an origin server.
+Possible values are: HTTPS, HTTP, MATCH.

 <a id="nestedblock--options"></a>
 ### Nested Schema for `options`